Seungpyeong Budaebuin: Scandal and Death

 It was said that the Princess consort had an outstanding beauty of her time, and had many scandals surrounding her.

 Prince Yeonsan, her nephew-in-law, frequently visited her residence in Deoksugung, due to her husband's frequent sickness and because of this, Princess Consort Sangwon had raised him and became his foster mother.
 It was said that at some point Yeonsangun, who later became king, invited and brought the Princess Consort to live within the palace.
 The king also gave his old residence to the Princess Consort and visited her frequently.
 His visitations eventually caused a scandal spreading that Yeonsangun had committed adultery with her.

-In addition, Yeonsangun put the character '大' (Dae; 대) in front of Princess Seungpyeong's name; creating the title of Grand Internal Princess Consort Seungpyeong (승평부대부인, 昇平府大夫人).
+In addition, Yeonsangun put the character '大' (Dae; 대) in front of Princess Seungpyeong's name; creating the title of Grand Internal Princess Consort Seungpyeong (승평부대부인, 昇平府大夫人) with the same Senior rank.

 Another rumor was that Yeonsangun had a long spear placed in the grave of Grand Prince Wolsan and was surprised to see his uncle appearing in his dream while sleeping in the same room with the Princess consort.

 Her younger brother had planned to do a rebellion against the king, but during Yeonsangun's 12th year of reign, the Grand Princess died within Gyeongun Palace on 20 July 1506 at the age of 51.
 She was then buried in the same tomb of her husband's mausoleum.

 There was a theory that she drank poison and committed suicide.
 In the Annals of the Joseon Dynasty, it is recorded that people at the time said that she conceived a child with Yeonsangun and later committed suicide because of it.
 However, there is an argument that Park was over fifty at the time, so it cannot be said that she had a child and committed suicide.
-There were also opinions that Park Won-jong, who was the mastermind behind the rebellion against King Jungjong, fabricated the incident with fake evidence between his eldest sister and Yeonsangun to justify his rebellion.
+There were also opinions that Park Won-jong, who was one of the masterminds behind the rebellion against King Yeonsan, fabricated the incident with fake evidence between his eldest sister’s and Yeonsangun’s relationship to justify his rebellion.